-Students absent on the day of an activity, co-curricular event or athletic activity, or the day preceding a weekend activity, are not eligible to participate in that activity.
-Students must meet the following criteria to be considered eligible for participation: attend school for a minimum of 3 1⁄4 hours in order to be considered present, arrive at school before 9:15 a.m., and not be dismissed due to illness.
-Students dismissed due to illness may not participate in events that day.
+Students absent on the day of an activity, co-curricular event or athletic activity, or the day preceding a weekend activity, are not eligible to participate in that activity, unless authorization is received by the administration.
+Students must meet the following criteria to be considered eligible for participation: arrive to school on time and attend school for a minimum of 3 classes (8:15 AM-11:50 AM) or a student may arrive by the end of the second block (10:37 AM-2:42 PM) and remain in school for the remainder of the day, and not be dismissed due to illness.
+Students dismissed due to illness may not participate in events that day without administrative approval.